Library Service Survey 2017

 - What will be done with the survey results?

-LibQUAL+™ was developed by statisticians for the ARL (Association of Research Libraries).
-More than 1,200 libraries from the USA, Canada, Europe and Australia have used this internationally-validated online survey.
+LibQUAL+ was developed by statisticians for the ARL (Association of Research Libraries).
+More than 1,300 libraries have used this internationally-validated online survey.
 Submitted surveys will be compiled by ARL staff and will provide comparisons with other institutions.

 The survey instrument addresses three service quality dimensions that have been found to be valid in previous assessments of library services, namely: staff service, access to information, and library as a place.

 Each question has three parts that ask respondents to indicate, on a scale of 1-9, (a) the number that represents the minimum level of service that they would find acceptable (Minimum); (b) the number that represents the level of service that they personally desire for the item (Desired); and (c) the number that represents the level of service that they believe the library currently provides for them (Perceived).
 This design permits analysis of gaps between expectations, perception and minimum acceptance levels of service.